1. Set goals

 2005 Workshop: Teaching the Ocean System: This workshop was held July 6-9, 2005 at the University of Washington in Seattle.
 See the entire workshop program, with links to each of the PowerPoint presentations given at the workshop.

 - Contribute Materials: We encourage faculty to contribute course descriptions, teaching activities, visualizations, and references to continue to build our collections.

-- Join the email list of faculty who teach oceanography or read the archives of email list discussions.
+- Join the email list of faculty who teach oceanography or read the archives.

 - Join a discussion or start your own through our discussion board.